Skip to Main Content

 Chicago in Context

-Chicago's restaurant scene operates in a clear hierarchy.
+Chicago's restaurant scene is varied across price tiers and dining styles.
 At the leading, venues like Alinea and Smyth compete with the technically ambitious operations you'd find at Atomix in New York City or Atelier Moessmer in Brunico in terms of ambition and critical attention.
 Below that tier, the city has a dense middle layer of neighbourhood-anchored and concept-driven restaurants that serve the dining public at premium-casual pricing.
 Beatnik On The River fits into that middle layer, with a river address that elevates its occasion currency above a standard neighbourhood spot.

 Know Before You Go